-The School will be recognized for innovative pedagogical and disciplined-based research.
-Its dynamic and inspiring faculty-scholars, will produce a cadre of creative, competent, productive, lifelong learners.
+The College will be recognized for innovative pedagogical and disciplined-based research.
+Its dynamic and inspiring faculty-scholars will produce a cadre of creative, competent, productive, lifelong learners.

-- improve student recruitment in all Arts and Sciences degree areas - 2. increase retention and graduation rates of students in selected disciplines. - 3. increase the number of undergraduate an graduate programs that meet the needs of state, region, and the nation. - 4. conduct five-year assessments of increase of all Arts and Sciences programs. - 5. increase the number of proposals submitted to funding agencies.
+- 1. Improve student recruitment in all Arts and Sciences degree areas - 2.
+Increase retention and graduation rates of students in selected disciplines - 3.
+Increase the number of undergraduate an graduate programs that meet the needs of state region, and the nation - 4.
+Conduct five-year assessments of increase of all Arts and Sciences programs - 5.
+Increase the number of proposals submitted to funding agencies

 DEPARTMENT OF COMMUNICATIONS

-MAJOR CONCENTRATION DEGREE Offered
+MAJOR CONCENTRATION DEGREE

+OFFERED

-COMMUNICATIONS Broadcast Journalism Emerging Media Print Journalism Public Relations BA, BS
+COMMUNICATIONS Broadcast Journalism BA, BS

+Emerging Media

+Print Journalism

+Public Relations